> A.L. Lloyd > Songs > A Jug of Punch

 > Martin Carthy > Songs > Jug of Punch

 A.L.
-Lloyd sang A Jug of Punch in 1956 on the Riverside album English Drinking Songs.
-He wrote in the sleeve notes:
+Lloyd sang A Jug of Punch in 1956 on his Riverside album English Drinking Songs.
+He noted:

-This is probably an Irish importation, brought to Wast Anglia by migrant potato-lifters.
-A brief song, it opens politely and proceeds on a rapid downhill slide into maudlin defiance, resembling a gent with sprigged waistcoast and churchwardens pipe striving to shore up his dignity while the world is slipping out of focus and into a happy haze.
+This is probably an Irish importation, brought to East Anglia by migrant potato-lifters.
+A brief song, it opens politely and proceeds on a rapid downhill slide into maudlin defiance, resembling a gent with sprigged waistcoat and churchwardens pipe striving to shore up his dignity while the world is slipping out of focus and into a happy haze.

 Lyrics

-As I was sitting with me glass and spoon
+As I was sitting with my glass and spoon

 One summer evening in the month of June;